Scheduling Automatic ZFS Snapshots

 Now create a unit file to trigger snapshots.
 Let's assume the dataset

-is in a pool called tank
+my-data is in a pool called tank.

 [Unit]